arve0/master/thesis.md

 All source code in the thesis will be in the programming language python [@python_software_foundation_official_2015].
 The reader does not need to be proficient in python programming, but acquaintance with the syntax is assumed.
-Code listings will be used to clarify how problems have been solved or algorithms have been implemented.
-Details not essential to the problem at hand have been omitted, all source code is avaialable at github [@seljebu_arve0_2015].
+Code blocks will be used to clarify how problems have been solved or algorithms have been implemented.
+Details not essential to the problem at hand have been omitted to keep focus on the essential parts.
+As total amount of source code are above thousand lines it's not included in the appendix, but rather available at github [@seljebu_arve0_2015] with full history.

+As this thesis mainly consists of work on creating automated microscope scanning, the method is also the result of the thesis.
+Therefore a result chapter is not included, but a brief description of the result is in the beginning of the method chapter.

 > ML: En hoveddel i arbeidet har vært automatiseringen av TMA.
 Skrive noe om
 > TMA og hvorfor automatisert analyse er nødvendig...skal lede opp til en